 - Some wizards in Warhammer use the classic Tolkien-inspired naming convention as well, such as Anurion the Green, Arkhan the Black and (subtly) Balthasar Gelt.
 Warhammer 40,000 gets in on the act too, with the primarch Magnus the Red (also known as the Crimson King).

-- In the Ironclaw RPG, the colors of a practitioner's robe details their abilities.
-Cognoscente adepts wear either green or purple, Elementalists wear the color of their chosen school (yellow for air, brown for earth, red for fire, and blue for water), clerics wear white, and thaumaturges wear grey.
+- In the Ironclaw RPG, the colors of a practitioner's robe details their abilities, they don't necessarily need to wear their colors but there are certain Gifts that allow them to recharge spells faster if they wear the related color.
+Cognoscente adepts wear either green or purple, Elementalists wear the color of their chosen school (yellow for air, brown for earth, red for fire, blue for water, and starred for the secret star school), clerics wear white, and thaumaturges wear grey.
+And, of course, necromancers wear black.

 - The Dark Eye has the three guilds of mages, white (law-abiding and usually following strict ethics and codes when using magic), black (free-thinkers who believe that every type of magic deserves to be researched) and grey (somewhere in between).
 All other practitioners of magic don't fall into this scheme though.